The Style Of The Long Ending Of Mark

 It is possible that someone might object that it is not that these stylistic features are not found elsewhere in Mark, but that they are rare in Mark, being used infrequently by him.
 Thus it is the cumulative factor of using so many rare stylistic features in one place that makes this section non-Markan.
 This objection is well-taken and must be given consideration.

-With the recent discovery of the concept of peak, however, this frequent use of rare features in an important part of the story is exactly what should be expected.
+With Longacre's rediscovery of a discourse concept which he labelled as peak, however, this frequent use of rare features in an important part of the story is exactly what should be expected.
 Peak is a area of grammatical turbulence.
-Little used features become prominent in peak sections and often used features are abandoned.
+Grammatical and stylistic features that are rarely or never used in the main body of a narrative become prominent in peak sections and often used features are abandoned.
 Background devices become foregrounded and vice versa.
+This discourse concept is not original with Longacre, although it was little known for many centuries.
+The probably-first-century grammarian known as Longinus described this discourse concept for ancient Greek although he did not label it as peak.
 In languages around the world, peak has been shown to occur in sections of climax and denouement, and sometimes inciting incident, in narratives told by good storytellers.
-If the crucifixion is the climax, the resurrection is the denouement.
-One would expect this to be a peak area in which the use of expected stylistic features is abandoned in favor of less frequently used ones.
-This is exactly what is found in the increased use of words used only once in Mark in the last five chapters.
-Rather than revealing that Mark is not the author of these last twelve verses, this different cumulative style may show that he was a good storyteller.
+If the crucifixion in Mark is the climax, the resurrection is the denouement.
+One would expect this to be a peak area in which the use of some expected stylistic features is abandoned in favor of less frequently used ones.
+This is exactly what is found with the convergence of several rare features of juncture and the increased use of words used only once (WUOO) in Mark in the last five chapters.
+Rather than revealing that Mark is not the author of these last twelve verses, instead this cumulative usage of rarely used stylistic features supports the argument that he was a good storyteller.

-This article orginally was published in an abbreviated form as:
+This article originally was published in an abbreviated form as:

 Terry, Bruce.
 1976.
 Another Look at the Ending of Mark.
 Firm Foundation 93 (Sept.
 14).